Bloomy-Yuki/Axolotl/README.md

-4. dont have both "." and ":" in any line except card faces
+1. dont have both "." and ":" in any line except card faces

-5. dont have "##" except in chapter_name
+2. dont have "##" except in chapter_name

+3. LaTeX code starts with either "$" or "$$", but the last latex block must end in "$$"

 ---